enioka-Haute-Couture/jqm/doc/writing_payloads.md

 This a classic class containing a "static void main" function (with or without a single parameter of type String[]).

 In that case, JQM will simply launch the main function.
-If there are some arguments defined (default arguments in the JobDef or arguments given at enqueue time) their value will put inside the String[] parameter *ordered by key name*.
+If there are some arguments defined (default arguments in the JobDef or arguments given at enqueue time) their value will be put inside the String[] parameter *ordered by key name*.

 There is no need for any dependencies in that case - direct reuse of existing code is possible.

-This would perfectly run, without any specific dependencies:
+This would run perfectly, without any specific dependencies or imports:
 ```java
 public class App
 {